Mowghli/Temperature-Converter/README.md

 # Temperature-Converter

-A Desktop application made using ASP.NET and C#, that can convert the given Celcius value to Fahrenheit, and vice versa.
+A website made using ASP.NET and C#, that can convert the given Celcius value to Fahrenheit, and vice versa.
 The project solution consists of two parts:
 - TempCovService
 - TemCovServiceForm